petaSk98/Brackify-Feedback/README.md

 ### Switching modes

 The organizer can switch from organizer-only to community mode at any time.
-Once any entry is published, switching back is blocked to protect the comment-based audit trail.
-Use the pause feature instead.
+Once any entry is published, switching back is blocked because published entries are tied to public comments.
+Use the pause feature instead to temporarily stop new submissions.

 ---